-There was certainly a part of me that didn’t want to change; there is something very freeing about having so little responsibility.
-I loved running, but being pregnant slowed me down.
-I didn’t have time to have a baby in my life.
+There was certainly a part of me that didn’t want to change; there is something very freeing about giving her more freedom.
+I loved being with her, but spending time with her took away from my "me time."
+I didn’t have time to keep watch over her.
 But once I clarified what I could and couldn’t do with my current situation, I was clearer about why I’d actually take the time to make changes.

-In what ways are you not fully alive and engaged in life?
+In what ways are you not fully alive and engaged in your relationships?

-How has this limiting belief held you back from the fullness and joy of life?
+How has this limiting belief held you back from the fullness and joy in your relationships?
 Write down all of the possible situations you can think of.

-How does it make you feel to have missed engaging in life in the ways you listed above?
+How does it make you feel to have missed engaging in relationships in the ways you listed above?

 Pay attention to the feelings you have knowing what life should be like for you and the ways your belief has prevented you from experiencing it fully.
 Write down your feelings.

-I was six months pregnant and the evidence that I had a child growing in me was now more tangible than ever.
-My belly protruded, my gait became slower and more methodical.
+She was six years old and the evidence that she had stepped into a new season of life was now more tangible than ever.
+She clambered onto the big yellow bus without even turning back.
 There were times where I simply couldn’t catch my breath.
-I was losing control of my own body.
-This baby was taking me over.
+I was losing control of my daughter.
+This girl was letting go.

 What would your life look like if you no longer had this limiting belief?

 Imagine the belief disappeared instantly.
-How would this change your perceptions of what you can do?
+How would this change your perceptions of what is possible?
 What about your situation would you enjoy more?

-At the time, all of my internal resources were completely depleted.
-Physically my body was working overtime to support my growing baby.
-Emotionally I was swimming in a whirlpool of not enough, and as a result, I wasn’t using my external resources effectively or efficiently.
-As I stepped closer and closer to my due date, I became more internally drained.
-I fell deeper and deeper into an energy deficit.
+At the time, all of my confidence in her was at an all time low.
+Physically my heart ached.
+Emotionally I was swimming in a whirlpool of she's not enough, and as a result, I lost all faith in her and the world.
+As she stepped more and more each day into the world on her own, I became more internally anxious.
+I fell deeper and deeper auto-pilot mode.

-What leaves your internal environment feeling unenergized?
+What leaves your internal environment feeling overloaded and out of control?
 Are you using your external resources effectively?

-What would you do with your life if you no longer had this limiting belief?
+What would you do with your girl if you no longer had this limiting belief?

 Imagine the belief disappeared instantly.
-How would this change your perceptions of what you can do and how you can change your life?
-What goals would you set for yourself?
+How would this change your perceptions of what your girl can do and how she can be in her world?
+What goals would you set for her?

-Focusing on some arbitrary time and date by which you’re supposed to have accomplished X, Y, and Z means neglecting to enjoy the amazing journey unfolding right in front of your eyes.
-After all, who created this timeline by which you’re supposed to live your life anyway?
+Focusing on some arbitrary time and date by which you’re supposed to have X, Y, and Z all figured out means neglecting to enjoy the amazing journey unfolding right in front of your eyes.
+After all, who created this map by which you’re supposed to live your life anyway?

-In my situation, seeing friends having children, traveling, and exploring the outdoors left me feeling more and more trapped by my current situation.
-I wanted what my friends had, but I didn’t believe I could ever get to where they were, so I felt like I was just wasting time….like it was too late to figure it out.
+In my situation, seeing friends having children, traveling, and exploring the outdoors with their girls left me feeling more and more trapped by my current situation.
+I wanted what my friends had, but I didn’t believe I could ever get to where they were, so I felt like I was just wasting time….like they knew something I didn't.

 Is there any current truth to this limiting belief?

-Do you hold yourself to an arbitrary timeline by which you’re supposed to have it all figured out?
+Do you hold yourself to an finish line by which you’re supposed to have it all figured out?
 Do you compare yourself to others?
-What do you really want to change in your life, and what small steps can you take in that direction?
+What do you really want to change in your daughter's life, and what small steps can you take in that direction?

 7. I have too many responsibilities.

 The excuses of “I’m too busy” and “I don’t have any time” have become socially accepted “reasons” why people can’t do what they really want.
-For me, I was too busy building my career, decorating a new home, and socializing, to spend time on being the mom I really wanted to be.
+For me, I was too busy building my career, decorating a new home, and socializing, to spend time on helping my daughter build a social life.

-This belief that I had too many other things that required my attention left me feeling empty and lost.
-I was neglecting my own needs and I was neglecting my own desire to figure out how to be there for my child.
+This belief that I had too many other things that required my attention left me feeling unfulfilled and lost.
+I was neglecting her needs and I was neglecting my own desire to figure out how to be there for my daughter.

 Who and what are consuming your time and energy?

 Are these people and situations really your responsibility?
-How can you start to take responsibility for your own life?
+What can I say How can you start to take responsibility for your own life?

 8. I have no clue who I am.